palmdaldaniel/gallery-cygni/README.md

 # Gallery-cygni

-Welcome to The Gallery Cygni App powered by the Flikr api.
+Welcome to The Gallery Cygni App powered by the Flickr api.

 ## To start
    1. Clone the repo